 Overall, candidates with a sound basic vocabulary performed very well in this exercise.
 The extracts were straightforward and short.
 Vocabulary areas included numbers, people, holidays, leisure activities and jobs.
-Candidates were clearly well prepared in the area of activities.
-Question 5, requiring recognition of numbers, was the one with the most wrong answers.
+Candidates were clearly well prepared for this part of the examination.